Feyerabend/ABC80/abc802/README.md

 time, it was challenging to make any guarantees about the future prospects of the MSX platform or any other similar ventures in the industry.
-The ever-changing market dynamics, competition, and various other factors make it difficult to predict the outcome with any certainty.
+The ever-changing market dynamics, competition, and various other factors made it difficult to predict the outcome with any certainty.

 In 1985, prior to the release of Windows 1.0, I personally